RamtinYazdanian/wikipedia_coldstart_questionnaire/README.md

 * A TSV (tab-separated values) file with the schema (article_id, word_id, count).
 This is for the textual content of Wikipedia.
 * A TSV file with the schema (word_id, 0, word).
 This is also for the textual content.
 * A TSV file for the revision history of Wikipedia which has the user id, user name, and article id.
 The default column indices for these three (in the data provided to you) are in utils/constants.py .
-* A CSV (comma-separated values) file with the schema (article_id, article_namespace, article_name).
+* A TSV file with the schema (article_id, article_namespace, article_name).
 This file is to filter out articles outside namespace 0 (actual articles) and also to map ids to names.
 * A text file containing Wikipedia bot names (one bot name per file), to filter them out.

 ## What do I need for the online system?